szvsw/hatchet-sst/blog.md

 with anywhere from 1e3 to 1e7 building energy simulations, and so have had to develop workflows which can handle operating at the requisite scale.

 > _You are probably immediately wondering what the carbon cost of the research is.
-Across all my the simulations I've invoked, assuming some carbon factors and PUE factors for the AWS us-east-1 data center, I've estimated it to be on the order or 1 month of emissions associated with a typical single family home in New England.
-Definitely not nothing, but definitely small enough that if just one or two additional homes or businesses install a heat pump and do some airsealing that wouldn't have otherwise, it will make the research net carbon negative.
-Could there have been a better use for that carbon spent on compute that might result in even greater carbon leverage?
+Across all the simulations I've invoked since starting in the early 2020s, assuming some carbon factors and PUE factors for the AWS us-east-1 data center, I've estimated it to be equivalent something on the order of 1 month of emissions associated with a typical single family home in New England. <br><br> Definitely not nothing, but definitely small enough that if just one or two additional homes or businesses install a heat pump and do some airsealing that wouldn't have otherwise, it will make the research net carbon negative.
+Could there have been a better use for all that carbon spent on compute which might have resulted in even greater carbon leverage?
-Maybe, probably, but this is what I do and work on and enjoy, so for now I just hope for the best._
+Maybe - probably - but this is what I do and work on and enjoy, so for now I just hope for the best._

 ## Development history

 Over the past few years, I've worked on and off on the system I use when I need to run a few million simulations at a time, including rewriting things from the ground up a few times.
-There's probably a component of that which is just wanting to try out a fancy new thing I've learned about each time, another component which is wanting to grow as a developer by re-evaluating and re-designing something to achieve the same goal but with lessons learned and a better eye for what would be useful functionality, and finally a
+There's probably a component of that impulse to rewrite which is just wanting to try out a fancy new thing I've learned about each time, another component which is wanting to grow as a developer by re-evaluating and re-designing something to achieve the same goal but with lessons learned and a better eye for what would be useful functionality, and finally a